zkToro/onyx-hackathon-zktoro/README.md

 - **Biometric Identification:** Every node is tied to a unique biometric identifier, enhancing security.
 - **Decentralized:** Leveraging blockchain technology for decentralized operations.

+### Technologies

+- **J.P.
+Morgan's Onyx:** Decentralised credential verification system
+- **Worldcoin:** Secure, private proof of personhood to link a user to a node
+- **Magic:** to conviniently add a wallet and wallet connect options with social login and wallet login

 ## Demo

 ### Watch the Video